Swami Vivekananda in California: Influence

 Vivekananda was invited to be a "Visiting Faculty” of Hindu Studies and the Dharma Civilization Foundation Chair in the University of Southern California.

 Anecdotes

 An anecdote mentioned of Vivekananda's visit to Los Angeles is that after giving an erudite lecture, a devotee saw him eating peanuts and was mesmerized by his simplicity.

 In northern California while cooking his meal for dinner, he concurrently delivered a lecture on philosophy, and in particular gave a verbatim narration of the eighteenth chapter of the Bhagavat Gita, which was one of his memorable talks.

 Another anecdote mentioned is about Vivekananda's regular habit of not eating any meal before delivering his lectures, as he had noted that a lecture delivered on an empty stomach improved clarity of presentation.
-However, one exception was of him eating dates for desert during a dinner hosted by Mrs Steele and delivering a lecture after dinner.
+However, one exception was of him eating dates for dessert during a dinner hosted by Mrs Steele and delivering a lecture after dinner.
 The lecture delivered by him after eating dates was considered a “scintillating oratory”.